Franweb79/Datepedia/README.md

 - Random results from the api for each date, ensuring can´t be repeated.Promesas, cambio d efecha ordenada, resultados aleatorios
 - Used interfaces to create custom data type to be shown to the user, it makes data retrieved by the API easier to manipulate and ensure integrity and maintenance
 - Used angular animations
 - Reactive forms with built-in and custom validators.
-For example, custom validator is created to ensure, if user inputs same date, form will be invalid.
+For example, custom validator is created to ensure, if user inputs same exact date, form will be invalid.
 - Basic testing with karma and jasmine, maybe learn Protactor in the future if I find easier and faster to automate.
 - Form styles found here https://codepen.io/prathkum/pen/OJRvVzY
+- You can enter the dates in the order you want.
+It was kind of logic challenge

 //TODO ordena esto bien. apunta lo del interrogante del viewchild